Ascension Parish officials share proposed changes from moratorium

 About a dozen people came out Monday night in the first of three public information sessions to learn more about changes happening in Ascension Parish.

-"I think this particular topic needs to have as much citizen input from the residents who live here to make a difference," Polly Glover, a concerned resident who attended Monday's meeting said.
+"I think this particular topic needs to have as much citizen input from the residents who live here to make a difference," said Polly Glover, a concerned resident who attended Monday's meeting.

 At the meeting, Ascension Parish leaders provided a synopsis of the new proposed changes coming from the moratorium.